 The potential for harnessing solar energy is HUGE!
 The amount of solar energy that hits the Earth in just one hour is more than our energy requirements for the whole year (Tsao et al., 2006)!
-Sure, we can’t expect to harness all that, but even just a small percentage would make a huge dent in our energy requirements.
-With regards to this energy source, it is great that we are seeing more and more solar energy collectors around the globe, but there are still some common solar myths that need busting for everyone to realise the potential.
+We can’t expect to harness all that, and realistically we don’t need to as even a small percentage would make a huge dent in our energy requirements.

 Solar myth 1.
 Solar panels and pumps are expensive.